mmvergara/psau-rant-flutter/README.md

-# Sign in page

-# Login Page
+# Todo

-# Login Btn on App Bar

-if logged in

-- show profile icon
+- Login Btn AppBar then Profile Dropdown icon
+- Login Page
+- Persistent Login
+- Change the UI of My Cards Page depend on auth state
-- dropdown of settings and logout
+- Loading State of App when opened

-# add app download link to web

-# rename flashcards to flashcard only on pages
+- rename flashcards to flashcard only on pages

-# add copy card id in the web

-# loading state
+# Todo Web

+- remove flipcards btn
+- stil show credits if not auth
+- consider using mobile btns if platform == mobile on
+- sidebar
+- card preview
+- home page